ygCoder/Upper-Limb-Prosthesis-Virtual-Reality-Testing-Platform/README.md

 ![alt text](https://github.com/ygCoder/Upper-Limb-Prosthesis-Virtual-Reality-Testing-Platform/blob/main/splash2.jpg "Participant Figure")

 As part of the the virtual reality platform repository, we're including the trajectory data used for the Trajectory Control.
 This includes 5 wrist trajectories (see image below), 11 elbow-wrist trajectories, and 11 elbow-wrist-shoulder trajectories.
-Below pairs of virtual hands demonstrate the two ends of the wrist trajectories.
+Below, pairs of virtual hands demonstrate the two ends of each trajectory.

 ![alt text](https://github.com/ygCoder/Upper-Limb-Prosthesis-Virtual-Reality-Testing-Platform/blob/main/traj_wrist_v3.png "Participant Figure")